 Technological innovation and transformation

-Since 1960, when IBM introduced magnetic stripe (or “mag-stripe) verification to credit cards, technological innovations have occasionally stolen center stage in the cashless payment play.
+Since the early 1960s, when IBM introduced magnetic stripe (or “mag-stripe”) verification to credit cards, technological innovations have occasionally stolen center stage in the cashless payment play.

 The future of credit cards

 What will credit cards look like in 25, 50 or 100 years?
 The companies that manufacture plastic and metal credit cards know that we won’t always need a physical artifact to represent our financial accounts.
 In fact, many of them now offer virtual credit cards upon request if you want an extra level of security while you shop.

 After all, we don’t carry around cards that represent all of our loans and investments.
 The near future likely lies with greater adoption of payments enabled by smartphones and other contactless devices, even as no standard has emerged from all the competing technologies available.

 These devices work well until you come across a merchant’s terminal that isn’t RFID compatible.
 In 2021, there are still plenty of retailers that don’t use RFID-compatible terminals and several popular credit cards that aren’t compatible with the most popular mobile payment systems.